 - Leases granted on or after 1 April 1990 – you must first work out the value of R using the following formula R = P x I / 1-(1+I)-T P is the purchase price paid when the lease was granted.
 (If you didn’t pay a purchase price, P is 0.)
 I is 0.06.

 - T is the total number of years the lease is for (the term).
 R must not be more than £25,000.

 Further value limits

-Where the house satisfies all of the above qualifications it will qualify under Section 9 (1), but must meet the following further limits to be valued by the Original Valuation Basis:
+If the house meets all of the above conditions, it will qualify to be valued under section 9 (1) of the 1967 act, but must meet the following further limits to be valued by the original valuation basis.

 - If your house had a rateable value on 31 March 1990, the rateable value must have been £1,000 or less in Greater London or £500 elsewhere.

 - If your house did not have a rateable value on 31 March 1990, the value must be no more than £16,333 for R, using the formula above.